cathei/Svelto.ECS.Schema/README.md

 **Do not call new on IEntitySchema directly.
 It needs to be managed internally by this extension.**

 ### Add Entities to Table
-Now to add entity with `Group<T>`, we support two ways.
+Now to add entity with `Table<T>`, we support two ways.
 One is original Svelto way:
 ```csharp
 var entityBuilder = entityFactory.BuildEntity(entityId, schema.Character);
 ```